cliffByte/my-palika-privacy-policy/index.md

     Location (Geo Location) for for reporting some disaster form actual place of user

+    To provide a seamless experience, we use OAuth authentication to allow users to log in using their existing accounts from third-party providers such as Google, Apple.

+    When you log in using OAuth authentication, we may collect and store the following information:

+    Basic Profile Information**: Such as your full name, email address, and profile picture, as provided by the third-party authentication provider.
+    Authentication Tokens**: Used to verify your identity and maintain your session.

 Usage Data

 Usage Data is collected automatically when using the Service.